const regexes = {

 Now, there exists a very simple machine $REJECT\_ALL$ (you should be able to show it, it is so simple) that rejects (says NO to) all of its inputs.
 Note that $L(REJECT\_ALL) = \varnothing$.

 Now here’s the good stuff.
 We’re going to make a machine that inputs some $\langle M\rangle$ and $w$, then we are going to run $EQ$ on $T(\langle M\rangle, w)$ and $REJECT\_ALL$.
 Then, if this run says YES, our new machine will say NO, and vice versa.
 WE’VE JUST DECIDED THE HALTING PROBLEM, PEOPLE.
-But the halting problem is undecidable, so our assume that $EQ$ was decidable must have been incorrect.
+But the halting problem is undecidable, so our assumption that $EQ$ was decidable must have been incorrect.
 Therefore $EQ$ is undecidable.

 A picture might help: